oracle/weblogic-kubernetes-operator/documentation/4.1/content/samples/domains/domain-home-on-pv/sample.md

   __NOTE:__ Substitute a password of your choice for `MY_WEBLOGIC_ADMIN_PASSWORD`.
 This password should contain at least seven letters plus one digit.

-  __NOTE:__ Substitute a password of your choice for `MY_RUNTIME_PASSWORD`.
-It should be unique and different than the admin password, but this is not required.

   ```shell
   $ kubectl -n sample-domain1-ns create secret generic \
     sample-domain1-weblogic-credentials \